 St John’s is a vibrant and growing Newcastle Church located on the corner of Darby Street in Cooks Hill.
-St John’s has three regular services on a Sunday as well as services and programs through the week.
-During the week St John’s also runs a number of bible studies, youth group, other youth and young adult’s programs, a playgroup and supports two soccer teams.
+St John’s has two regular services on a Sunday as well as services and programs through the week.
+During the week St John’s also runs a number of bible studies, youth group, other youth and young adult’s programs, and a playgroup..

 Our core values are:

 The essence of the Christian faith is relationship – God with us and us with each other.
 As a church we are not interested in making up the numbers so that our stats look impressive – our priority is to nurture and value all relationships.
 Our aim is to supportively encourage a deeper relationship with God while enabling friendships and support networks to develop and grow.